methodistsmab/iS2C2/tutorial/iS2C2/iS2C2-ollama-tutorial.md

 ![ollama](/screenshots/ollama-success.png)

 ## Data
-The iS2C2 example data are avaliable in [Google Drive](https://drive.google.com/file/d/1Ejcch9g5_kcj-0iJnIPnU5s9LmlGEUx8/view?usp=share_link)
+The iS2C2 example data are available in [Google Drive](https://drive.google.com/file/d/1Ejcch9g5_kcj-0iJnIPnU5s9LmlGEUx8/view?usp=share_link).

+**Download the example data** and place it in your working directory before proceeding with the analysis.

 ## Usage

-### 1. Start Ollama Service
+### Step 1: Start Ollama Service

 ```bash
 ollama serve
 ```

-### 2. Download Example Model
+### Step 2: Download Language Model
-> If you want to use additional models, please refer to the detailed model information on https://ollama.com/search, download your preferred model using ollama pull <model-name>, and then specify it using the --model parameter in your command.

 ```bash
 ollama pull llama3.2
 ```

-### 3. Run Example Analysis
+> **Note**: If you want to use additional models, please refer to the detailed model information on https://ollama.com/search, download your preferred model using `ollama pull <model-name>`, and then specify it using the `--model` parameter in your command.

+### Step 3: Prepare the Pipeline
-Make pipeline executable
+Make the pipeline executable:

 ```bash
 chmod +x iS2C2.sh
 ```

+### Step 4: Run Example Analysis
-Run with example data with default parameters setting.
-(You can check the parameter deials in the following)
+Run the analysis with example data using default parameter settings:

-Quick run with the [example data](https://drive.google.com/file/d/1Ejcch9g5_kcj-0iJnIPnU5s9LmlGEUx8/view?usp=share_link)
 ```bash
 ./iS2C2.sh \
   --rds-file "./pbmc_control_example_clean_7_21_25.rds" \